Language Model as Planner and Formalizer under Constraints: Introduction

 To bridge this gap, we introduce \cope (\textbf{Co}nstrained \textbf{P}lanning \textbf{E}nvironments), a benchmark that augments widely used planning environments such as BlocksWorld \cite{ipc} and CoinCollector \cite{yuan2019countingexploregeneralizetextbased} with \textbf{constraints}.
 Each example originally includes a domain description, a problem description, and ground-truth PDDL as a simulator to validate a predicted plan.
-In \cope, we additionally annotate a natural language constraint that is not only linguistically rich but also formally categorized and annotated in terms of PDDL (Figure~\ref{fig:figure1}).
-We systematically evaluate both LLM-as-planner and LLM-as-formalizer methodologies on \cope.
-Among 4 LLMs, 3 formal languages, 5 methods, and 4 datasets, we show that the introduction of constraints significantly decrease performance, often by half or more, in almost all settings.
-We show that different formalisms respond differently to categories of constraints and also domains.
-As we corroborate past work by showing the robustness of LLM-as-formalizer over LLM-as-planner to problem complexity and lexical shift, we clearly demonstrate that the introduction of constraints substantially negates such robustness.
+In \cope, we additionally annotate a natural language constraint that is not only linguistically rich but also formally categorized (Figure~\ref{fig:figure1}).
+We systematically evaluate both LLM-as-Planner and LLM-as-Formalizer methodologies, the latter including 4 formal languages including Planning Definition Language (PDDL) 1.2 and 3, Linear Temporal Logic (LTL), and Satisfiability Modulo Theories (SMT).
+Among 4 state-of-the-art LLMs on 4 datasets, we show that one-sentence constraints consistently degrade performance, indicating lack of robustness of both LLM planning methodologies.
+To inspire future work, we show that different formalisms respond differently to categories of constraints and also domains.
+As we corroborate past work by showing the robustness of LLM-as-Formalizer over LLM-as-Planner to problem complexity and lexical shift, we clearly demonstrate that the introduction of constraints substantially negates such robustness.
 We pose our findings as a timely reflection among a recent slew of methodological work in LLM-based planning, highlighting limitations and opening up future directions.